 While diet and activity levels play a role, body shape and composition are also influenced by the genes children inherit from their parents.
 In other words, people from different genetic backgrounds often have different fat distributions or body compositions that may inherently influence body shape, size, and weight.

 Even where a child lives may influence their body size, height, and weight.
-This has to do with a number of things, including access to food, socioeconomic level, cultural practices, genetics, and other factors, like the onset of puberty, which can vary by geographic location around the globe.
+This has to do with a number of things, including access to food, socioeconomic level, cultural practices, genetics, and other factors, like the , which can vary by geographic location around the globe.

 Body mass index (BMI) takes into account more than simple averages with regard to weight.
 It is a standard for calculating body fat percentage using height and weight without skinfold measurements or other more direct methods, like water weighing.
 With teens, BMI calculations also factor in age and sex, what’s referred to as “BMI-for-age.”
 This figure shows where your teen lands on the spectrum of other kids the same age.

 To calculate your child’s BMI, use provided by the Centers for Disease Control and Prevention.
 You’ll enter your child’s age, sex, height, and weight, from which you’ll get a result indicating if your child is underweight, healthy weight, overweight, or obese.